RachitGarg-12/cp_alogrithms/README.md

 # cp_alogrithms
-Here i have uploaded all my learnings and important techniques i have come accross while solving problems.
+In this repository i have uploaded all my learnings and important techniques i have come accross while solving problems.

 This repository also contains many good questions that i have solved using these algorithms.